Wonder what kind of day brought me to tears twice this week?

 And here, my reader friends, is a look at one day in my not-very-exciting-but-wonderful life, and I'm sharing it so you'll understand why I haven't been able to get a new post up in the last couple of days, lest you think I'm slackin' off on you. 🙂

 - 6:00 a.m.
-Up early to help pack and say good-bye to our college-age son who was heading south for a summer internship. 🙁
+Up early to help pack and say a tearful good-bye to our college-age son who was heading south for a summer internship. 🙁

 - 7:30 a.m.
 Woke the kids up for waffles and homemade sausage from the Maple Syrup Festival. 🙂

 - 8:30 a.m.
 Took the boys to Camp Roger – their monthly outside science fun day.
-(Kierstyn wasn't going this time so she could come with me to the event I linked to above.)
+(Kierstyn wasn't going this time so she could come with me to the baseball event mentioned above.)

 - 9:30 a.m.
 Kent and our son picked up some papers they needed to give me, so I waited for them in downtown Grand Rapids at a coffee shop, where I let Kiersty get an icky hot cocoa and I sipped my delicious coffee outside in the gorgeous sunshine watching the bustle of the city.

 - 9:45 a.m.
 Got scholarship documents from Kent that we needed to scan in…